Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ${outputPath} |

 Output file path after export.
-For example, if you export to location /User/aaa/Documents/test.pdf , then ${outputPath} will be replaced to that path. |
+For example, if you export to location /User/aaa/Documents/test.pdf , then ${outputPath} will be replaced with that path. |

 ${outputFileName} |

-File name (without extension) of the saved exported file.
-It will be test in above case. |
+File name (without extension) of the exported file.
+It will be test in the above case. |

 ${outputFileFullName} |

-File name (with extension) of the saved exported file.
-It will be test.md in above case. |
+File name (with extension) of the exported file.
+It will be test.md in the above case. |

 ${currentPath} |

-Path of currently edited file.
+Path of the currently edited file.
 For example, if you are editing /User/aaa/Document/readme.md , then the value will be /User/aaa/Document/readme.md . |

 ${currentFileName} |

-Filename without extension of currently edited file.
-It will be readme in above case. |
+Filename without extension of the currently edited file.
+It will be readme in the above case. |

 ${currentFileFullName} |

-Filename with extension of currently edited file.
-It will be readme.md in above case. |
+Filename with extension of the currently edited file.
+It will be readme.md in the above case. |

 ${currentFolder} |

-Path of the parent folder of current file. |
+Path of the parent folder of the current file. |

 ${today} |